fmauger1/QMol-grid/README.md

          'potential',            V);
 ```

-With the Schrödinger-equation object defined above, we next move to calculating its associated ground-state wave function and energy using the two commands
+We next move to calculating its associated ground-state wave function and energy using the two commands
 ```Matlab
 GSS = QMol_SE_eigs;
 GSS.computeGroundState(SE);